AgroCoT: A Chain-of-Thought Benchmark for Evaluating Reasoning in Vision-Language Models for Agriculture: Experiment Details

 \subsection{Evaluation Models}

-In this work, we evaluate both proprietary and open-source vision-language models that represent the current state of multimodal reasoning.
+As shown in Table~\ref{tab:model_comparison_grouped}, we evaluate both proprietary and open-source vision-language models that represent the current state of multimodal reasoning.
 When a model family provides several parameter scales, we include a small and a large variant in order to study the effect of model size on both answer accuracy and CoT quality.
 Unless otherwise noted, all inputs contain the same images and textual questions, and outputs are requested in the unified “answer then reasoning” format.
-All experiments were run on machines equipped NVIDIA A800 GPUs.~\cref{tab:model_comparison_grouped} summarizes the evaluated models, and model-specific computational and memory requirements are available in the official documentation linked in the table.
+We use nucleus sampling with temperature=0.1, top-p=0.7 for all models.
+For models that expose an explicit “thinking mode” switch via API, we enable thinking mode with a fixed configuration (detailed below).
+For all other decoding parameters, we use the default values recommended by each provider.
+All local inference for open-source models was run on machines equipped with NVIDIA A800 GPUs, and proprietary models were accessed via their official APIs.

-\textbf{Proprietary Models.} We consider four major proprietary multimodal systems accessed through their official APIs: GPT-5 and GPT-4.1 from OpenAI~\cite{leon2025gpt}, Gemini-2.5-pro from Google~\cite{comanici2025gemini}, and Claude-Sonnet-4.5 from Anthropic.
+\textbf{Proprietary Models.} We consider five major proprietary multimodal systems accessed through their official APIs: GPT-5 and GPT-4.1 from OpenAI~\cite{leon2025gpt}, Gemini-2.5-Pro from Google~\cite{comanici2025gemini}, Claude-Sonnet-4.5 from Anthropic, and Doubao-Seed-1.8 from Volcano Engine~\cite{seedseed1}.
 All of them support joint image and text input and can produce long-form natural-language responses.
-For each model we use the recommended chat completion interface with default decoding parameters, and we supply a short system instruction that asks the model to first provide step-by-step reasoning and then clearly state the final answer.
-We do not apply task-specific fine-tuning, so the reported results reflect the intrinsic zero-shot capabilities of these proprietary models on AgriCoT.
+For each model we use the recommended chat completion interface with a unified decoding configuration, and we supply a short system instruction that asks the model to first provide the final answer and then provide step-by-step reasoning.
+We do not apply task-specific fine-tuning, so the reported results reflect the intrinsic zero-shot capabilities of these proprietary models on AgroCoT.

+For proprietary models that provide explicit thinking-mode controls, we enable thinking mode with fixed settings: GPT-5 is run with reasoning effort set to medium, Claude-Sonnet-4.5 is run with thinking enabled and budget\_tokens=8192, Doubao-Seed-1.8 is run with think-medium.
+Other proprietary models are queried using their recommended chat completion interfaces under the same sampling configuration, while the models without an explicit thinking-mode switch are used with their default behavior.

 \textbf{DeepSeek-VL2}~\cite{lu2024deepseek}.
 DeepSeek-VL2 is an open-source VLM family that integrates a vision encoder with a DeepSeek language backbone for general vision-language understanding.
 We evaluate three parameter scales, DeepSeek-VL2-tiny (1B parameters), DeepSeek-VL2-small (2.8B), and DeepSeek-VL2 (4.5B).
 All checkpoints are loaded from the official HuggingFace releases, and inference follows the evaluation script.